sbateca/ioet-u-junior/frontend/cinema/README.md

 The Cinemark logo seems to be broken.
 Please, make sure it renders.

-### 4. Add a unit testing for the `load_data` function
+### 4. Add a unit testing for the `get_movies` function

-The function `load_data` has no tests.
+The function `get_movies` has no tests.
 Add the corresponding unit tests.
 Create a file called `get-movies.test.js` under the folder `test/`.
 There, add the testing cases you consider necessary for this function.

 ### 5. Create a service to get a movie by id

 In the `javascript/` folder, create a new file called `get-movie.js`.
 In this file, add a new service to get movies by id.
 The id will be passed as argument.
 This service should also have its testing cases within `test/get-movie.test.js` just as in requirement 4.
-The endpoint we would call is `https://moviesdatabase.p.rapidapi.com/titles/{movie-id}` where `movie-id` can be any string.
+The endpoint we would call is `https://moviesdatabase.p.rapidapi.com/titles/{id}?info=base_info` where `movie-id` can be any string.

+In the `javascript/constants.js` file, you'll find a constant named API_MOVIE_ID_URL.
+You can use it if you find it helpful.

 ### 6. Create the `One Hundred and One Dalmatians` page